Paint Your Chain Link Fence

 primer for galvanized steel chain link fence

-cardboard or tarp to place under the fence
+cardboard, tarp, or painter’s drop cloth to place under the fence

 paint rollers and trays